betterwithdata/dnikit/docs/general/support.rst

 -------------------

 To run the
-:class:`UMAP projection strategy <dnikit.introspectors.DimensionReduction.Strategy.UMAP>`,
+:class:`UMAP projection strategy <deepview.introspectors.DimensionReduction.Strategy.UMAP>`,
-``dnikit[dimreduction]`` or ``dnikit[dataset-report]`` will likely have been installed, installing the `umap-learn <https://pypi.org/project/umap-learn/>`_ package.
+``deepview[dimreduction]`` or ``deepview[dataset-report]`` will likely have been installed, installing the `umap-learn <https://pypi.org/project/umap-learn/>`_ package.
-DNIKit does not depend on the `umap <https://pypi.org/project/umap/>`_ package, which is a different package altogether.
+DeepView does not depend on the `umap <https://pypi.org/project/umap/>`_ package, which is a different package altogether.
 But, when using umap-learn, it is imported as ``import umap``.

 ImageProducer with Images of Different Sizes
 --------------------------------------------
-When using :class:`ImageProducer <dnikit.base.ImageProducer>`, the images need to be the same dimensions.
-If some images in the dataset have different sizes, it's necessary to define a custom :class:`Producer <dnikit.base.Producer>` to resize the data samples.
+When using :class:`ImageProducer <deepview.base.ImageProducer>`, the images need to be the same dimensions.
+If some images in the dataset have different sizes, it's necessary to define a custom :class:`Producer <deepview.base.Producer>` to resize the data samples.
 How to do this is noted in :ref:`the doc page on loading data <connect_your_data>`.

 Python 3.9.7
 ------------
-There is a bug in Python 3.9.7 that makes this version **incompatible** with DNIKit.
+There is a bug in Python 3.9.7 that makes this version **incompatible** with DeepView.

 More specifically, this `bug <https://github.com/python/cpython/issues/89244>`_ causes dataclasses that inherit from Protocols to have an incorrect ``__init__`` function.
-Dataclasses and Protocols are used throughout DNIKit, so DNIKit will fail on Python 3.9.7.
+Dataclasses and Protocols are used throughout DeepView, so DeepView will fail on Python 3.9.7.

 tf.keras vs. keras models